-Knowing how to record Xbox One gameplay is a skill every gamer should know, especially since sharing gameplay highlights has become an integral part of the landscape in modern video gaming.
-Luckily, the latest generation of consoles makes it easier than ever to capture and broadcast footage, even without any dedicated equipment like expensive capture cards.
+Knowing how to record Xbox One gameplay is a skill every gamer should have, especially since sharing gameplay highlights has become an integral part of the landscape of modern video gaming.
+Luckily, the latest generation of consoles makes it easier than ever to capture and broadcast footage, even without dedicated equipment like expensive capture cards.
 Preparing for a one-on-one match with a friend in Killer Instinct?
 Or maybe you’re gearing up to face a difficult boss in your latest RPG?
 Either way, you’re going to want to know how to capture the moment, and we’re here to show you.

-How to record a gameplay video on Xbox One
+How to record Xbox One gameplay

 You won’t always know when your best gaming moments are going to happen, so the Xbox One uses a handy buffer that records the last five minutes of gameplay, giving you plenty of opportunities to capture some awesome in-game moments.

 The Xbox One’s interface only allows you to capture in-game footage, however — if you need to record the menus, you’ll still need to use an external capture card.

 If you want to share a cool moment you just experienced while playing a game, simply press the Xbox button at the top center of your controller.
 This will open up a guide.
 Along the bottom of the screen, to the right of the guide, you’ll find a few choices that include taking a screenshot, recording footage, and adjusting capture options.

 Press Y to take a screenshot

 If you would like to take a screenshot, most of the work is already done.
 The moment you press the Xbox button on your controller, a screenshot of the image on your screen is already taken, and all you have to do is press Y to save it.

 Press X to share recent gameplay